hensg/hive-hadoop/README.md

 B. Execute a query to find per advertiser and hotel the cheapest price that was offered.
 Provide the query, and the result you got.
 HQL:
-with advertiser_and_hotel_ranked_by_eurocents as (
 select
    advertiser,
    hotelid,
-  deal.eurocents,
-  rank() over (partition by advertiser, hotelid order by eurocents) as rank from default.search_results lateral view explode(hotelresults) t1 as hotelid, advertisers lateral view explode(advertisers.advertisers) t2 as advertiser, deals lateral view inline(deals) deal
-)
-select
-  advertiser,
-  hotelid,
-  eurocents as cheapest_price
+   min(eurocents) as cheapest_price
 from
-  default.advertiser_and_hotel_ranked_by_eurocents
-where
-  rank = 1
-limit 500;
+   default.search_results
+   lateral view explode(hotelresults) t1 as hotelid, advertisers lateral view explode(advertisers.advertisers) t2 as advertiser, deals lateral view inline(deals) deal group by advertiser, hotelid;

 Result:
 Amoma 6032 3804